ISACA CRISC Certification: Enterprise Risk Credibility & Career use 2026

 How to Get CRISC Certified: Step by Step

-- Confirm eligibility: verify you have three years of qualifying IT risk experience across at least two domains.
+- Confirm you have (or are actively building) three years of qualifying IT risk management experience across at least two CRISC domains.

 Reference Resource List